automl/neps/docs/reference/search_algorithms/bayesian_optimization.md

 ### The acquisition function

-The acquisition function is the guiding force in BO.
+The acquisition function is the guiding force in `BO`.
 From the information contained in the surrogate function, the acquisition function suggests the next evaluation point.
 It balances the trade-off between exploration (sampling points where the surrogate function is uncertain) and exploitation (sampling points where the surrogate function is promising).

 |![Acquisition function](../../doc_images/optimizers/bo_acqu.jpg)|
 |:--:|